Part-Time

 An application for exemptions will only be considered from a registered student.
 Therefore you can only apply for exemptions once you have completed registration.
 Please note you must apply for exemptions before 30th September and you must discuss your application with your course co-ordinator.

 You will meet the Admissions Office staff in Block A, room A60.
-We will confirm your attendance on the course, take your photo for a student card, issue card and activate your computer account which is vital for all classes.
+We will confirm your attendance on the course, take your photo, issue your student card and activate your computer account which is vital for all classes.

 Can someone else register for me?